nbpayne/deskandstudio-beta/04-meetings.md

 Whether you’re a freelancer who needs to project a more professional image, or a small business owner expanding, our beautiful creative space is perfect for face-to-face meetings, small workshops and brainstorming sessions.

-If you need short-time hire of a meeting room in Camperdown, look no further than Desk &amp; Space.
+If you need short-time hire of a meeting room in Camperdown, look no further than Desk &amp; Studio.

 **Features**